mfalesni/cloud-app-sanity/README.md

 </pre>
 3. Prepare the environment and run the test suite.
 You can run all tests with this command:
 <pre>
-make test
+python setup.py test
 </pre>
 if you want to run only some tests matching a particular expression, you can use this command:
 <pre>
-TESTNAME="some-string" make test
+PY_KEYWORDEXPR="some-string" python setup.py test
 </pre>
 Where "some-string" specifies a keyword expression used by py.test to determine which tests to run.
 For more information, consult the ''-k KEYWORDEXPR'' parameter to py.test.